 Three scoops of ice cream topped with cones on a white plate with a white and black speckled background.
 The plate is next to an old ice cream scoop, glass of bourbon, bowl of pecans, and orange linen.

-If you make this recipe, I would love if you left a star rating and review!
+If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!

 A closeup overhead image of a white plate topped with a butter pecan ice cream cone on a bed of ice cream cone shards with a white background.